-The order of presentations will be disclosed in a future revision of the Rules.
+The order of presentations will be defined in due course.

+Teams will be able to check their team number on the website www.aeroct.com. br, using the "Profile" button.
+The schedule will be published based on this number.
 It is recommended that 5 minutes before the scheduled time the team members start their entry in the provided link for the start of the presentation, as there will be a "Waiting Room" where members must wait until they are admitted to the Main Presentation Room.
 This admission will occur within 5 minutes after the scheduled time, and no entry will be allowed after this period, requiring the start of the presentation (start of the timer) with only the members already in the room.